ramiss/FPVRaceOne/docs/BUILD_FROM_SCRATCH.md

 is the removal of a single resistor**, arrowed in the photo at the bottom of the wiring diagram below.

-1. Remove the metal shield can if one is fitted — it lifts off, or unclips at the tabs
+1. Remove the metal shield can by heating the solder on the edges of the can and carefully lifting the can.
-2. Find the resistor arrowed in the diagram, along the bottom edge of the board near the crystal
+2. Find the resistor arrowed in the diagram (bottom of wiring diagram below), along the bottom edge of the board near the crystal.
-3. Remove it with hot air, or by walking a fine iron tip back and forth across both ends with plenty of flux until it lets go
+3. Remove it with hot air, or by walking a fine iron tip back and forth across both ends with plenty of flux until it lets go.
-4. Check with a meter that the pad either side is now open

 Take your time.
 There are parts either side of it, and a slip here ends the module.